At a glance

 You can also ensure your child stays put by filing a due process complaint.
 This is a formal written complaint against the school.
 It’s a good idea to talk to an education advocate or lawyer before filing a complaint.

 Knowing how to use the “stay put” right is an important skill as you advocate for your child’s rights.
-To further build your knowledge of the law, read about other legal rights such as prior written notice and informed consent.
+To further build your knowledge of the law, read about other legal rights such as and informed consent.
 You can also learn more about how to use due process and mediation to support your child’s education.

 “Stay put” applies to the placement and services in your child’s most recent IEP.

 You have 15 days from the date the school sends you written notice to take action.